autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 After waiting 14,400 domain blocks (can be from 1-2 days depending on block production speed), you can see that the Consensus account balance has increased by 1 tAI3 to 11 tAI3.

 ![Talisman](/img/doc-imgs/additional-guides/XDM-20.png)

+### Automated XDM

+We are working on an update for EVM wallet detection in Astral that will enable you to XDM back to consensus without needing to use PolkadotJS and instead stay entirely within Astral.

+It is also possible to use the [Auto SDK](https://develop.autonomys.xyz/sdk/auto-xdm)’s `@autonomys/auto-xdm` package to submit these transactions if you’d like to automate them in some way.